-b) Cases in the community: 16 (7 Singaporeans, 5 Work Pass holders, 4 Work Permit holders)
+- Cases in the community: 7 (2 Singaporeans, 2 Work Pass holders, 3 Work Permit holders)

-Overall, the number of new cases in the community has increased, from an average of 9 cases per day in the week before, to an average of 16 per day in the past week.
-The number of unlinked cases in the community has also increased, from an average of 5 cases per day in the week before, to an average of 9 per day in the past week.
+Overall, the number of new cases in the community has decreased, from an average of 7 cases per day in the week before, to an average of 4 per day in the past week.
+The number of unlinked cases in the community has remained stable at an average of 2 per day in the past two weeks.
 We will continue to closely monitor these numbers, as well as the cases detected through our surveillance programme.

 We continue to pick up cases amongst Work Permit holders residing in dormitories, including in factory-converted dormitories, because of extensive testing in these premises, as part of our process to verify and test the status of all workers.

 3. Of the new cases, 97% are linked to known clusters, while the rest are pending contact tracing.

 4. In the past week (17 June to 23 June), MOH has uncovered links for 7 previously unlinked cases.

 6. Case 42594 is a 31 year-old male Singapore Citizen who has no recent travel history to affected countries or regions.
 He was confirmed to have COVID-19 infection on 23 June, and is currently warded at Ng Teng Fong General Hospital (NTFGH).

 7. Prior to hospital admission, he had gone to work as a nurse at NTFGH.